 - Slice text strings and reverse them using slicing.

-- Use system date and time in your programs.
+- Use system date and time in Python programs.

 - Obtain the position of a substring in a given text string.